LeoRover/core2_firmware/README.md

 ```

 ### Using Husarion extension for VSCode
 You can also use the VSCode extension which already contains the Husarion SDK.
-This should work on Windows, Linux and MacOS platforms, but unfortunately break the VSCode IntelliSense configuration.
+This should work on Windows, Linux and MacOS platforms, but unfortunately breaks the VSCode IntelliSense configuration.

  Make sure you have installed:
 - [Visual Studio Code],